6 Tips for Managing People

 - Take walking meetings.
 This is a bit of a new trend, but let’s face it: We all spend too much time indoors, being sedentary.
 Multiple studies tell us that being in motion naturally produces clarity and great ideas.
 Plus, there’s the benefit of fresh air and stretching your legs.
 Just take a notebook or a recording device to catch all the golden nuggets.

 What did we miss?
-Give us your No. 7 in Comments.
+Give us your No. 7 in the Comments.

 5 Ways to Appreciate Your Team Members – and Why Acknowledgment Matters